ptrpfa/FoodFlow/federated_learning/flask/README.md

 ## Federated Learning Server
 Simple Flask server used for federated learning of food safety for binary classification of food images as `Fresh` or `Rotten`.
 The server has exposed endpoints used to receive updated weights of the global model that are trained on edge client devices.

+These endpoints are listed below:
+- `/`
+    - Root endpoint only meant for client-side testing, this endpoint should be removed when running server as a microservice!
+- `/get_model/<file>`
+    - Used by Tensorflow.js running on client devices to fetch the global model files (`model.json` and `weights.bin`)
+- `/upload_model`
+    - Used by Tensorflow.js running on client devices to upload local models trained on client devices

 ### Program Usage
 ---
-| Note: Tensorflow and TensorflowJS are best suited to run on Windows or Linux based devices.
-It is unable to run properly on Silicon-based Mac devices.
-Running the program on a **Linux-based server** with `Python` and `NodeJS` installed is preferred.
+| Note: Running the program on a **Linux-based server** with `Python` and `NodeJS` installed is preferred.

-1. Install all necessary programs and libraries (`Python`)
+1. Install all necessary programs and libraries (`Python` and `Pip`)
     ```
     # Debian-based Linux Installation (perform your own form of installations if installing on another type of device)
     sudo apt update
-    sudo apt-get -y install python3 python3-pip python3-venv git
+    sudo apt-get -y install python3 python3-pip python3-venv
     ```
 2. Create a `virtualenv` for the project
     ```